hongzhonglu/vivarium/doc/getting_started.rst

    ..
 WARNING:: Wait for the ``environment started`` to show up before
        proceeding.
 Otherwise there won't be an environment to add the cells to!

+   .. tip:: If you get errors from Python about being unable to find
+        ``vivarium``, make sure you've set your PYTHONPATH to include vivarium.
+See :ref:`pythonpath` for details.

 #.
 Next, let's create a cell agent of type ``growth_division``, which
    can grow and divide.